NextEra Energy: Avangrid transmission line project

-In 2021, NextEra lobbied heavily against a transmission line project proposed by Avangrid, Inc. The 145-mile line, to be known as New England Clean Energy Connect, would have delivered hydroelectric power from Quebec to utilities in Massachusetts and Maine.
-The hydropower would have provided competition to NextEra's oil-fired power plant in Yarmouth.
+In 2021, NextEra opposed and lobbied heavily against a transmission line project proposed by Avangrid, Inc. The 145-mile line, known as New England Clean Energy Connect, was designed to deliver hydroelectric power from Quebec to utilities in Massachusetts and Maine.
+The hydropower would have competed with NextEra's oil-fired power plant in Yarmouth.
 “In doing so,” Avangrid wrote, “NextEra is purposely trying to thwart the goals of Maine and Massachusetts to obtain more renewable power.”
-According to Daily Energy Insider, Avangrid had obtained every regulatory approval required at the state and federal levels, and the project was supported by Maine Gov. Janet Mills, Massachusetts Gov. Charlie Baker, U.S. Energy Secretary Jennifer Granholm, and the stateʻs major newspapers.
+According to Daily Energy Insider, Avangrid had obtained every regulatory approval required at the state and federal levels, and the project was supported by Maine Gov. Janet Mills, Massachusetts Gov. Charlie Baker, U.S. Energy Secretary Jennifer Granholm, and Maine's major newspapers.

 In November 2021, the voters of Maine approved a ballot initiative to prohibit construction of the $1 billion transmission line project, which had been represented as a choice between clean energy and the protection of pristine woodlands.
+In 2023, a jury verdict allowed the project to proceed despite the voter referendum.
+In November 2025, it was reported that Avangrid had obtained the final permit necessary to complete and energize the transmission line.
+In January 2026, it was reported that New England Clean Energy Connect was complete and commercial operations of the transmission line began on January 16, 2026.